silorepos/gcnvis/README.md

 # GCNVis

-An interactive environment for visualizing the L1 data of the GC-Net ([link](https://github.com/GEUS-Glaciology-and-Climate/GC-Net-level-1-data-processing/tree/main/L1)).
+An interactive tool for visualizing the L1 data of the GC-Net ([link](https://github.com/GEUS-Glaciology-and-Climate/GC-Net-level-1-data-processing/tree/main/L1)).

 ## How to run this app locally